Kinematics Modeling Network for Video-based Human Pose Estimation: Introduction

 \section{Introduction}

-\IEEEPARstart{H}{uman} pose estimation (HPE) is a fundamental component in artificial intelligence systems.
-Detecting human poses, for example, is critical for intelligent robots to adjust their actions and allocate their attention properly when interacting with humans \cite{FAMIPose}.
-Moreover, HPE has been widely exploited for many computer vision tasks, such as action recognition \cite{PoseAction,RPAN}, virtual reality \cite{HPEVR}, and human-computer interaction \cite{LDTM,TAB-IOL,2DHPESurvey}.
-According to the data source type, HPE can be roughly divided into two scopes, i.e., image-based HPE and video-based HPE.
-Unlike images, videos not only contain the appearance features for each frame but also encompass rich temporal information.
-Therefore, for estimating poses from videos, it is significant to model the temporal information effectively.
+Human pose estimation (HPE) plays a fundamental role in pattern recognition.
+Pose sequences exhibit resilience against superficial visual variations, such as the background, clothing texture, and illumination conditions \cite{UPS}, enabling pose sequences to offer pure action representations for other computer vision tasks, including action recognition \cite{RPAN}, person re-identification \cite{PersonRID}, and human parsing \cite{NRPose}.
+Enhancing the performance of HPE is significant for advancing the field of pattern recognition.
+According to data type, HPE can be roughly divided into image-based and video-based HPE.
+Unlike images, videos contain appearance features for each frame and encapsulate valuable temporal information.
+As a result, effectively modeling this temporal information becomes crucial for accurately estimating poses from videos.

-Due to its remarkable progress in the computer vision community, deep learning has been commonly used to model temporal information for video-based HPE.
-Long short-term memory (LSTM) \cite{LSTMPose}, optical flow \cite{EHPFP,FlowConv,HPE-Vid}, and convolutional neural networks (CNNs) \cite{Detect-and-Track,CDT,DKD,RPSTN} have been generally applied to extract temporal features from videos.
-Despite the positive results shown in previous methods, there is a common important yet neglected factor among these approaches.
-Lots of existing approaches have the limited ability to model temporal correlations between joints explicitly.
+Due to its remarkable progress in the computer vision community, deep learning approaches have been commonly used to model temporal information for video-based HPE.
+As shown in Figure\ref{fig:fig1_comp}, LSTM-based methods \cite{LSTMPose,UniPose} aggregate vanilla sequential features of poses in adjacent frames.
+Optical flow-based \cite{FlowConv,ThinSlicing} approaches align the same joints in different frames through the joints' optical flow information.
+CNN-based \cite{3DHRNet,TCE,DKD,RPSTN} methods model the motion information of poses by integrating local features within the convolutional kernel along the temporal dimension.
+Despite the positive results shown in previous methods, there is a commonly essential but neglected factor among these approaches.
+Most methods model the motion information of the poses in the temporal dimension but ignore the temporal correlation between different joints.

-As shown in Fig. \ref{fig:fig1_comp}, LSTM-based methods aggregate vanilla sequential features of poses in adjacent frames \cite{FAMIPose}.
-Optical flow-based approaches leverage the flow-based motion information to align the joints in different frames.
-3D CNN-based methods integrate features over a convolutional kernel along the temporal dimension.
-Besides, in order to model the temporal semantic consistency of videos, \cite{DKD,RPSTN} utilize 2D convolutional modules to obtain the high-level representation of the previous frame and transmit it to the next frame.
-However, the reduction of feature maps' resolution can cause the loss of spatial information to some extent during transferring pose features.